-This policy outlined EQ's approach to responsible investment.
-It has been developed by the investment team and adopted by the Board for use across the entire firm and will be reviewed annually.
+EQ Investors has developed this policy to guide the firm’s approach to responsible investment.
+This policy has been adopted by the Board for use across the firm and is formally reviewed and updated on an annual basis.

 As a signatory of the UN Principles of Responsible Investment, EQ Investors commits to the following statement:

-As institutional investors, EQ has a duty to act in the best long-term interests of all beneficiaries.
-In this fiduciary role, we believe that environmental, social, and corporate governance (ESG) factors can affect the performance of investment portfolios (across companies, sectors, regions and asset classes, through time and to varying degrees).
+As institutional investors, we have a duty to act in the best long-term interests of all beneficiaries.
+In this fiduciary role, we believe that environmental, social, and corporate governance (ESG) factors can affect the performance of investment portfolios (to varying degrees across companies, sectors, regions and asset classes and through time).

-EQ also recognises that applying the following Principles may further align investors with broader objectives of society.
-Therefore, where consistent with fiduciary responsibilities, EQ commits to the following:
+We also recognise that applying the following Principles may further align investors with broader objectives of society.
+Therefore, where consistent with fiduciary responsibilities, we commit to the following:

-- Principle 1: Incorporate ESG factors into investment analysis and decision-making processes.
+- Principle 1: We will incorporate ESG factors into investment analysis and decision-making processes.

-- Principle 2: Incorporate ESG factors into our ownership policies and practices.
+- Principle 2: We will be active owners and incorporate ESG factors into our ownership policies and practices.

-- Principle 3: Seek appropriate disclosure on ESG factors by the entities in which we invest.
+- Principle 3: We will seek appropriate disclosure on ESG factors by the entities in which we invest.

-- Principle 6: Report on our activities and progress towards implementing the Principles.
+- Principle 6: We will report on our activities and progress towards implementing the Principles.

-In signing the Principles, EQ commits to adopt and implement them, where consistent with its fiduciary responsibilities.
-EQ also commits to evaluate the effectiveness and improve the content of the Principles over time.
-EQ believes this will improve our ability to meet commitments to beneficiaries as well as better align our investment – activities with the broader interests of society.
-EQ encourages other investors to adopt the same or similar Principles.
+In signing the Principles, we as investors publicly commit to adopt and implement them, where consistent with our fiduciary responsibilities.
+We also commit to evaluate the effectiveness and improve the content of the Principles over time.
+We believe this will improve our ability to meet commitments to beneficiaries as well as better align our investment activities with the broader interests of society.
+We encourage other investors to adopt the Principles.